Xmetalfanx/zshSetup/README.md

 ## Theming
 - The only theme code I have now is based on (the overall look, maybe not default color scheme) [BobTheFish](https://github.com/oh-my-fish/theme-bobthefish) used in the [Fish Shell](https://fishshell.com/)/[Fish on Github](https://github.com/fish-shell/fish-shell) from [OhMyFish](https://github.com/oh-my-fish/oh-my-fish)

+- I have ideas to allow users to use different colors for different parts of the theme and also possible have it where i can add diffferent themes and most of the code stays the same... that is for down the line though

 ## Projects